Eogala/Devops-Bootcamp4/Project04.md

  Task 4: Map the IP address to the DNS A record
  Task 5: Validate the WordPress website setup by accessing the web address.

+ # Documentation
+Ubuntu server was spinned up taking reference from project 1

+setting up inbound rule for MYSQL in the security group.
+Click on Security and select the Security group.

 ![pic](img/img1.png)

+Click on Edit inbound rules to add rule

+I Clicked on Custom TCP to select MySQL/Aurora!

+IP address was added to allow access and restrict it to MySQL exclusively to the Web Server’s IP address. (inbound Rule configuration, specify the source as /32) then click Save rules

+Connected to your Ubuntu server via SSH using terminal

+## Installation of Apache
+To install Apache, the following commands was used in your terminal.

+sudo apt update
+sudo apt install apache2

+To enable Apache to start on boot, execute sudo systemctl enable apache2, and then verify its status with the sudo systemctl status apache2 command.

+let's check if our server is running and accessible both locally and from the Internet by executing the following command: curl http://localhost:80.

+Copy your public IPv4 address from your EC2 dashboard, to test how our Apache HTTP server responds to requests from the Internet.

+Start the interactive script by running: sudo mysql_secure_installation.
+Answer y for yes, or any other key to continue without enabling specific options.

+Copy your public IPv4 address from your EC2 dashboard.

+## Install MYSQL
+To install this software using 'apt', run the command sudo apt install mysql-server.
+When prompted, confirm the installation by typing 'Y' and then pressing ENTER.

+After the installation is complete, log in to the MySQL console by typing: sudo mysql